juliatogr/P2_SCAV/README.md

 The program asks the user the filepath and the new width and height.
 Then it scales it to a new output file.

-Code in `ex3.py` script inside the `ex3` folder.
-Execute it in the folder.
+Code in `ex3.py` script.
+Execute it in the project folder with the command `python3 scripts/ex3.py`
-Inside the folder there is also an `outputs` folder where there is a video example scaled at 320x240

 ## Exercise 4